California Approves New Solar Energy Program Despite Industry Criticism

 Credit: Pixabay

-The California Public Utilities Commission (CPUC) gave the green light on Thursday to a new energy program, a move criticized by some within the industry who argue it falls short in incentivizing smaller community projects.
+The Public Utilities Commission (CPUC) gave the green light on Thursday to a new energy program, a move criticized by some within the industry who argue it falls short in incentivizing smaller community projects.

 The decision represents another setback for the solar sector in California, despite the state being the leading U.S. solar market overall.
 However, it currently ranks eighth out of 50 states in terms of community solar initiatives.